openscopeproject/InteractiveHtmlBom/README.md

 directories.

-If you want this plugin to work in all KiCad versions you install, it's best to put it in user folder (`%APPDATA%` for Windows, `~/` for MacOS).
+If you want this plugin to work in all KiCad versions you install, it's best to put it in user folder (`%APPDATA%` for Windows, `~/` for Linux/MacOS).

-**Linux users can not install this plugin** at the moment because of wxPython/GTK3 mess.
-If you try to do it pcbnew will most likely crash.
-This _should_ be fixed in KiCad 5.1.
-Meanwhile read on below on how to use it as a standalone script.
+Some newer linux distributions have wxpython option in KiCad disabled because of wxPython/GTK3 mess.
+In that case you have to try to compile KiCad yourself with scripting enabled or you can use this plugin from command line.

 ## Usage